List of FC Krasnodar records and statistics

 FC Krasnodar is a Russian professional football club based in Krasnodar.

 This list encompasses the major records set by the club and their players in the Russian Premier League.
 The player records section includes details of the club's goalscorers and those who have made more than 50 appearances in first-team competitions.

 Player

 Most appearances

-Players played over 50 competitive, professional matches only.
+Players who've played over 50 competitive, professional matches only.
 Appearances include substitute appearances, (goals in parentheses).